barebox/barebox/Documentation/boards/imx.rst

 It's important to use the correct one because the BootROM expects the IVT and flash configuration block (FCB) on different offsets.

-Barebox doesn't generate a separate FlexSPI image instead the same image used for SD/MMC/USB is extended to support FlexSPI boot.
+Barebox doesn't generate a separate FlexSPI image; instead the same image used for SD/MMC/USB is extended to support FlexSPI boot.
 This is done by adding a 2nd IVT header and the required FCB at the required boot offsets.

-Barebox also support `High Assurance Boot`_ images for QSPI boot mediums.
+Barebox also supports `High Assurance Boot`_ images for QSPI boot mediums.
 This feature must be enabled via the ``CONFIG_HABV4_QSPI`` option.
 The below figures show a fully featured MMC/SD/USB/FlexSPI image with enabled HAB support for the i.MX8M family.